Old Spanish Trail (auto trail): Future

 A decade-long centennial celebration was planned to begin in 2019 and end with a 2029 motorcade from St. Augustine to San Diego.
 The volunteer Old Spanish Trail Centennial Celebration Association (OST100) is collecting oral histories, travel logs and news articles related to the Old Spanish Trail to conserve the roadways, businesses and historic sites of the original auto highway.

 The current work of revitalization, historic preservation, public/private partnerships, restoration, and road enhancements, follows the example of the original promoters of the Old Spanish Trail, who involved diverse business and private interests in building and beautifying the original roadway.

 Route description

-The Old Spanish Trail largely follows what became, in 1927, U.S. Highway 90 east of San Antonio and U.S. Highway 80 west of the site of the Interstate 10/Interstate 20 interchange in Reeves County.
-Between those points, it follows portions of U.S. Highway 87, Texas State Highway 27, and a pre-1991 alignment of U.S. Highway 290.
-It begins at the Huguenot Cemetery in Saint Augustine and ends at Horton Plaza Park in San Diego.
+The historic Old Spanish Trail largely follows what became, in 1927, U.S. Highway 90 (US 90 east of San Antonio and US 80 west of the site of the Interstate 10/Interstate 20 interchange in Reeves County.
+Between those points, it follows portions of US 87, Texas State Highway 27 (SH 27), and a pre-1991 alignment of US 290.
+It began at the Huguenot Cemetery in St. Augustine, Florida, and ends at Horton Plaza Park in San Diego, California.